 Below is the pictorial representation of the ethernet cable.

-Because of the following advantages, Ethernet grew up so popular and is still in a practice in many places:
+Because of the following advantages, Ethernet grew up so popular and is still in practice in many places:

 - Efficiency: Ethernet cable like Cat6 consumes a lower amount of power which is even lower than a wifi connection.
 So these types of ethernet cables are considered to be the most power-efficient.